 - Deleting an alias removes just that alias - the original and any other aliases are unaffected.

-- Original and alias share outbound text links (TB and web links out from $Text).
+- Original and alias share outbound text links (internal and web links out from $Text).
 All other inbound/outbound notes are individual to original or alias.

 - Deleting the original note automatically deletes all its aliases; deleting an alias has no effect on the original.